Martchus/cpp-utilities/doc/buildvariables.md

     * Disabing this is required when building for MacOS and Android at the time of writing this documentation.
     * Bash completion will not be able to suggest files and directory when disabled.
+* `USER_DEFINED_ADDITIONAL_LIBRARIES`: specifies additional libraries to link against (added after any other libraries to the linker line)
+    * Use case: Some platforms/standard libraries/compilers require linking against
+      additional libraries for certain features.
+Adding additional libraries for `std::filesystem` is covered by use_standard_filesystem().
+However, it makes no sense to add such a function for every specific platform/feature.
+For instance it seems to be required to add "-latomic" to the linker line for armv7-none-linux-androideabi/libc++/clang (not for aarch64-none-linux-androidabi)
+      but it is better to cover such details on packaging-level and only allow to pass such flags here.
+    * Using `CMAKE_EXE_LINKER_FLAGS` or `CMAKE_SHARED_LINKER_FLAGS` is often not helpful
+      because the additional flags need to be added at the end of the linker line most of the time.

 #### Variables for specifying location of 3rd party dependencies
 The build script tries to find the required dependencies at standard loctions